News Archive

 Willis Newson wins Building Better Health Award

-The arts programme developed and delivered by Willis Newson for a new £61m specialist cardiac care hospital in Bristol has won Building Better Healthcare’s 2009 Award for the Best Use of Visual Art in Healthcare.
+New specialist cardiac care hospital in Bristol won Building Better Healthcare’s 2009 Award for the Best Use of Visual Art in Healthcare.

 Read more